Raspberry Pi Pico + LAN8720

 function returning the state of the interface:

-To send a frame, MIP calls the function we configured.
+To send a frame, Mongoose calls the function we configured.
 There, we check if the DMA controller has finished sending any prior frames, then copy the frame to its buffer and retrigger the transfer process.
 It will pass each byte to the PIO to be sent to the PHY:

 If a driver has to be polled for data, then it will also implement an rx()